 Rules and Regulations

-Lakeland Linder Regional Airport's Rules and Regulations were established for the safe, orderly, and efficient operation of the Airport and apply to all persons using the Airport for any reason.
+Lakeland Linder International Airport's Rules and Regulations were established for the safe, orderly, and efficient operation of the Airport and apply to all persons using the Airport for any reason.
 They were developed with public safety, preservation of facilities, and protection of the public in mind.
 As a federally obligated airport, the City of Lakeland is required by FAA grant assurances to establish and enforce fair, equal, and not unjustly discriminatory airport rules and regulations.
 Lakeland Airport Rules and Regulations were adopted by the City of Lakeland Commission in 2001.